 - Harrisburg: Tri County Community Action Commission

 A vacant, overgrown lot was turned into a usable space by planting no-mow grass that, once established, grows only 6 inches high and needs mowing only twice a year.
-[WWL] Watch a video about this project
+[WWL] Video

 - Philadelphia: Philadelphia Chinatown Development Corporation

 A program called Go, Go, Go encouraged residents to get out of their homes and spend time outdoors.
 The events gave older people with limited English-language proficiency the opportunity to take part in community activities.
 The grant also enabled the organization to host free art and gardening classes.
-[WWL] Watch a video about this project
+[WWL] Video

 - Newport: Dr. Martin Luther King, Jr. Community Center